DreamPartGen: Semantically Grounded Part-Level 3D Generation via Collaborative Latent Denoising: Related Work

-\textbf{Part-level 3D Generation.} To address the limitations of object generation, several methods introduce part-aware modeling ~\cite{lin2025partcrafter,yang2025omnipart,hertz2022spaghetti, li2024pasta, yang2025holopart}.
+\textbf{Part-level 3D Generation.} To address the limitations of object generation, several methods introduce part-aware modeling ~\cite{lin2026partcrafter,yang2025omnipart,hertz2022spaghetti, li2024pasta, yang2025holopart, ding2025fullpart, chen2026autopartgen}.
 Part123~\cite{liu2024part123} and Salad~\cite{koo2023salad} focus on part segmentation and assembly, while PartGen~\cite{chen2025partgen} leverages part decomposition for generative modeling.
 CoPart~\cite{dong2025one} extends diffusion models with dual priors over part-level 2D and 3D latents, enabling cross-modality and cross-part mutual guidance.
-Additionally, works such as PartGS~\cite{gao2024partgs} and Part$^2$GS~\cite{yu2025part} adapt Gaussian splatting for articulated part-aware generation, demonstrating that part supervision yields controllable and physically plausible synthesis~\cite{liu2025building, lu2025dreamart,shen2025gaussianart}.
-Despite these advances, prior approaches rely heavily on geometric signals such as bounding boxes~\cite{nguyen2025calico, wahed2024prima, li2025counterfactual, zhu2025partsam}, leaving language guidance underexplored~\cite{raj2023dreambooth3d, chang2015text, yu2025uncertainty, zhu2023ghost, liu2026palm}. \modelname introduces explicit relational semantic signals that persist throughout denoising, providing both fine-grained part refinement and relation-aware global planning cues directly from natural language.
+Additionally, works such as PartGS~\cite{gao2024partgs} and Part$^2$GS~\cite{yu2026part} adapt Gaussian splatting for articulated part-aware generation, demonstrating that part supervision yields controllable and physically plausible synthesis~\cite{liu2025building, lu2025dreamart,shen2026gaussianart}.
+Despite these advances, prior part-aware generation methods rely heavily on geometric signals such as bounding boxes~\cite{zhu2025partsam}, leaving language guidance underexplored, whereas a related line of work uses vision--language models for part-level {perception} rather than generation \cite{liu2023partslip, kareem2024paris3d, nguyen2025calico, wahed2024prima, li2025counterfactual}. \modelname introduces explicit relational semantic signals that persist throughout denoising, providing both fine-grained part refinement and relation-aware global planning cues directly from natural language.

-\section{\modelname Method}
+\section{\modelnamegradient Method}

-While recent part-level formulations improve local shape and texture modeling~\cite{chen2025partgen, chen2025ultra3d, yan2025x}, they primarily focus on representation quality and do not explicitly preserve \emph{text-derived semantics} throughout denoising, which limits their text-to-3D capability and fine-grained controllability.
-Our key novelty is to introduce \emph{persistent, language-derived relational semantic latents} that remain active throughout the denoising process, rather than using text only as a one-shot condition, and to synchronize them with part-level geometric latents.